Quantum-Accelerators/quacc/docs/src/user/database.md

 # Database Usage

 Oftentimes, it is beneficial to store the results in a database for easy querying.
-There are many ways to achieve this with QuAcc depending on your preferences.
+There are many ways to achieve this with Quacc depending on your preferences.

 ## With Covalent as the Workflow Manager